sheriff1/vtvisyelp/README.md

 [above done by 11-16-12???]

-    -Incorporate submit button into menu interface (figure 1) - D                                       [X]
+    S---> Incorporate submit button into menu interface (figure 1) -                                        [X]

-    -the algorithm for incorporating voting metrics into rating.
+    S---> the algorithm for incorporating voting metrics into rating.
 VERIFY. write the report about it.     [*] -Overall and voting metrics scores shown in list_of_scores.txt in ughnov16 branch -scores to be calculated --> "Recent" and user review quantity weighted ratings.